-- Know your role.
-Resist the urge to "talk the person out of" feeling down.
-Focus on offering your compassionate presence, creating a network of helpful support and building bridges between the teen and the services that are available. - Make space to listen.
-A depressed teen feels incredibly separated from the rest of the world and may have a lot of words or very few.
-Put time aside to understand their experience of depression...or to just sit in silence with them. - Acknowledge feelings.
-Be sure the teen knows that sad feelings are part of being human.
+- Know your role: Resist the urge to "talk the person out of" feeling down.
+Focus on offering your compassionate presence, creating a network of helpful support and building bridges between the teen and the services that are available. - Make space to listen: A depressed teen feels incredibly separated from the rest of the world and may have a lot of words or very few.
+Put time aside to get to understand their experience of depression...or to just sit in silence with them. - Acknowledge feelings: Be sure the teen knows that sad feelings are part of being human.
 Help them discover and practice helpful ways of coping.
-Remember, if dark feelings persist and become mentally painful, creating destructive "truth" about their worth or future, help them see a doctor for assessment and support. - Help them create and follow rhythms in their life.
-Regular bedtime, intentional gratitude, engaging with community, healthy eating, and daily exercise are essential for beginning to heal.
+Remember, if dark feelings persist and become mentally painful, creating destructive "truth" about their worth or future, help them see a doctor for assessment and support. - Help them create and follow rhythms in their life: Regular bedtime, intentional gratitude, engaging with community, healthy eating, and daily exercise are essential for beginning to heal.
 Unfortunately, the lack of motivation that comes with depression makes this difficult.
-Ask their family/support network to join you in practicing healthy rhythms alongside them. - Provide hope-filled distractions.
-Don't allow depression to be the centre of every conversation.
+Ask their family/support network to join you in practicing healthy rhythms alongside them. - Provide hope-filled distractions: Don't allow depression to be the centre of every conversation.
 Acknowledge how hard this is for them, and then invite them into "normal", interesting, lighthearted places with you.
-Watch for and remind them of who they are apart from the depression. - Develop a living plan.
-The lack of clear thinking in depression can lead a teen to consider suicide.
-Develop a plan with the teen of how they will respond when the hopelessness overwhelms including a list of people they can call.
-Put the Youth Help Phone 24-hour crisis line on their list and in their phone (text "Connect" to 686868). - Know your boundaries.
-Someone who feels they are drowning will naturally hold on tightly to help.
-Let them know how often you are able to initiate contact with them and when you will respond to messages and then stick to your plan unless they have expressed an immediate intent to harm themselves.
+Watch for and remind them of who they are apart from the depression. - Develop a living plan: The lack of clear thinking in depression can lead a teen to consider suicide.
+Develop a list with the teen of people they can call/ways to respond when the hopelessness overwhelms.
+Include Kids Help Phone 24-hour crisis line (text "Connect" to 686868). - Know your boundaries: Someone who feels they are drowning will naturally hold on tightly to help.
+Let them know how often you are able to initiate contact with them and when you will respond to messages and then stick to your plan - unless they have expressed an intent to harm themselves.